xenon1919/Multi-Agent-Generator/README.md

 # Multi-Agent Generator

 A powerful tool that transforms plain English instructions into fully configured multi-agent AI teams - no scripting, no complexity.
-Powered by IBM watsonx AI with Meta Llama 3 70B model and Streamlit UI.
+Powered by OpenAI GPT models with an intuitive Streamlit UI.

 ## Features